Miniaturization and Automation of Tissue Chip Systems (MATChS) (U43/U44 Clinical Trial Not Allowed)

 The following categories of applicants are invited to apply:

-• Joint Ventures that qualify as U.S. SBCs under SBA SBIR/STTR rules (each party must meet ownership criteria; <50% foreign participation in the JV)
+• For-Profit Organizations: Joint ventures that qualify as SBCs under SBA rules (SBIR-eligible; with <50% participation by foreign business entities in the joint venture)

-• U.S. SBCs majority-owned by multiple venture capital operating companies, hedge funds, or private equity firms (SBIR only; subject to SBA restrictions)
+• For-Profit Organizations: SBCs majority-owned by multiple venture capital operating companies, hedge funds, or private equity firms (SBIR-only; not eligible for STTR)

 Additional Eligibility Information

-Core eligibility (applicant organization): Only United States small business concerns (SBCs) are eligible to apply. - Must be organized for profit with a place of business in the U.S., operating primarily in the U.S., or making a significant contribution to the U.S. economy (e.g., taxes, use of U.S. products/labor). - Acceptable legal forms include individual proprietorship, partnership, LLC, corporation, joint venture, association, trust, or cooperative.
-For joint ventures, participation by fo…
+Core eligibility - Only United States Small Business Concerns (SBCs) are eligible to apply under this NOFO, which uses the SBIR cooperative agreement mechanism. - SBA SBIR/STTR definition applies.
+An SBC must: • Be organized for profit with a place of business located in the United States, and operate primarily in the U.S. or make a significant contribution to the U.S. economy (e.g., taxes, use of U.S. products/materials/labor). • Be in an allowable legal form (sole proprietorship, partners…

 Links